Toyota, other Japan automakers under fire for new lapses as safety scandal deepens

 Start and end each day with the latest news stories and analyses delivered straight to your inbox.

+“We will bear costs incurred to suppliers due to the shipment halts,” Mazda chief executive officer Masahiro Moro said, adding the company would make efforts to prevent the lapses from recurring.
+The halt is likely to affect 3,500 orders and the carmaker is not considering recalls at this point.

+Moro attributed the data issues to employee misinterpretations of unclear procedure manuals, not an “organisational cover-up” or “malicious falsification.”

-Mazda suspended shipments of its Roadster RF sports car and the Mazda2 hatchback from Thursday last week after finding workers had modified engine control software test results, it said in a statement.
+Mazda suspended shipments of its Roadster RF sports car and the Mazda2 hatchback from Thursday last week after finding workers had modified engine control software test results.

 It also found crash tests of the Atenza and Axela models that were no longer in production had been tampered with by using a timer to set off airbags during some frontal collision tests instead of relying on an on-board sensor to detect a hit.